 Thailand is one of the world’s most popular beach destinations.
 Every year millions of tourists flock to Thailand to indulge themselves on what are undoubtedly some of the best beaches in the world.

 It must also be said that due to the relatively calm conditions throughout most of the year that Thailand has some of the safest beaches in the world.
-It must be pointed out though that a killer lurks beneath the waves, patrolling the beaches of Thailand, waiting for it’s next victim, the same killer that collectively claims more deaths at sea than shark attacks, box jellyfish, boating accidents and diving mishaps.
+It must be pointed out, though, that a killer lurks beneath the waves, waiting for its next unsuspecting victim, the same killer that collectively claims more deaths at sea than shark attacks, box jellyfish, boating accidents, and diving mishaps.

 Rip Current Alert.

 You may see one of these signs (below) trying to catch your attention at the beach, they are there to help you understand the flag warning system.
 Have a nice day at the beach.